gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |Gromacs| :ref:`mdrun <gmx mdrun>` supports OpenMP multithreading for all parts
-of the code for the :doc:`Verlet cut-off scheme <cutoff-schemes>`, as well as for the PME code in case of the group scheme.
+of the code.
 OpenMP is enabled by default and can be turned on/off at configure time with the ``GMX_OPENMP`` CMake variable and at run-time with the ``-ntomp`` option (or the ``OMP_NUM_THREADS`` environment variable).
 The OpenMP implementation is quite efficient and scales well for up to 12-24 threads on